 Are you aware of which clients are more amenable to offers?
 Bring up these properties in morning meetings and discuss with your team and branch manager to determine which clients are more likely to accept an offer.

-Log the recommended and market appraisal prices in RPS, as well the vendor’s expectation on each property record.
+Log the recommended and market appraisal prices in the Reapit Agency Cloud Sales CRM, as well the vendor’s expectation on each property record.
 Cross-reference these against offers received to improve the chances of an offer being accepted by your client.

 3) Determine applicant position and requirements